 The high profit and low risk factor of human trafficking have rendered it one of the fastest growing criminal enterprises in the world.
-Generating revenues of approximately $32 billion a year 2, human trafficking is the second most profitable organized criminal industry, second only to drug trafficking (and tied with arms dealing).
-With an estimated 20.9 million victims worldwide at any given time 3, human trafficking transcends age, gender, race, geography, socio-economic status, and political structure.
+Generating revenues of approximately $150 billion a year 2, human trafficking is the fourth most profitable organized criminal industry3, with an estimated 40.3 million victims worldwide at any given time4.
 Victims are young children, teenagers, women, and men.

-The United States is one of the top three destination countries for trafficked victims 4, with California being a primary transit and destination state.
+The United States is one of the top three origin countries for trafficked victims5, with California being a primary transit and destination state.
 The proximity to international borders, high number of ports and airports, significant immigrant population, and large economy make California fertile grounds for the exploitation of human beings.

 Victims of slavery and human trafficking are protected under United States and California law.
-The California Victim Compensation Program (CalVCP) is available to assist eligible victims with crime-related expenses.
-Victims of human trafficking can apply for CalVCP assistance in four ways:
+The California Victim Compensation Board (CalVCB) is available to assist eligible victims with crime-related expenses.
+Victims of human trafficking can apply for CalVCB assistance in several ways:

 - Contact a local county Victim Witness Assistance Center.
 A victim advocate at the center can help victims complete and submit an application as well as provide other assistance.
 Most victim witness centers are part of the county District Attorney’s office.

-- Download an application from CalVCP's How to Apply page
+- Download an application from CalVCB's How to Apply page

 U.S. Department of Justice